Eddy02136/Agario/docs/src/server/protocol.md

-# R-Type Protocol Documentation
+# Agario Protocol Documentation

-This document provides a detailed overview of the communication protocol for the R-Type server.
-It outlines the purpose, payload, and transmission method (TCP/UDP) for each operation code (OpCode).
+This document provides a detailed overview of the communication protocol for the Agario server.
+It outlines the purpose, payload, and transmission method (TCP) for each operation code (OpCode).
 The protocol ensures consistent communication between the server and clients.

 ---

 ## Overview

 ### Transport Protocols
-- **TCP**: Reliable communication for operations requiring acknowledgment (e.g., player creation, hotkey inputs).
+- **TCP**: Provides reliable communication, ensuring that operations requiring acknowledgment are successfully delivered.
-- **UDP**: Lightweight and fast communication for real-time updates (e.g., player positions, bullets, obstacles).

 ### Message Structure
 All messages follow this general structure: